0xalexbel/tfhesql-rs/README.md

 Note: MSSQL type comparison specs are much more advanced.

-## Ast SQL Tree
+## SQL AST Tree

-1. Simplification: the Ast Tree is simplified to get rid of the parenthesis, +/- signs and 'Not' unary operators.
+1. Simplification: the AST Tree is simplified to get rid of the parenthesis, +/- signs and 'Not' unary operators.
 2. Optimisation: the tree is parsed to eliminate trivial binary operations (for example: Some U8 > -1 is always true)
 3. Conversion to Binary Tree: the tree is expanded to form a perfect binary tree with the following properties:
 - Full binary tree